WHAT CAN I DO ABOUT... THE SUTHERLAND SPRINGS SHOOTING?

 A small community in Sutherland Springs, Texas is facing the devastating tragedy after a mass shooting in a local church.
 26 people have been killed, and many more injured.
 Victims, families, and the community are facing a long road towards recovery.

-Our impact is critical in the immediate aftermath of such a senseless strategy, so let’s take our role seriously to stand with victims.
+Our impact is critical in the immediate aftermath of such a senseless tragedy, so let’s take our role seriously to stand with victims.

 What would you do if a shooting happened in your neighborhood, church, or school?
 Do you know how you’d react?
 Do you know how you would work with others around you?
 For most of us, the answer is “no” - because we haven’t gone through training for this.